Business Etiquette and Effective Communication

 Marla coaches people in, but not limited to, career development and planning, leadership, communication, presentation skills, self-confidence, career change, starting a business, becoming a consultant and/or getting to the “next level” in career and life.

-She teaches classes, designs and presents workshops, seminars and roundtables for premier companies, associations, organizations, and educational institutions, including the University of Chapel Hill and Duke University.
+She teaches classes, designs and presents workshops, seminars and roundtables for premier companies, associations, organizations, and educational institutions, including the University of North Carolina at Chapel Hill and Duke University.
 Marla has also worked with UCSD Extension, San Diego State University, UC Davis, St. Jude’s Children’s Hospital and UCSD Connect, developing and teaching classes and programs for faculty, entrepreneurs in residence, etc.

 Full Bio Here: Marla Goonan Bio – Jan 2018